 What is VAT?
 VAT is a tax chargeable on taxable supplies made in the UK by taxable persons.
-Credit is given for tax paid to other businesses and the net balance is payable or reclaimable – normally on a quarterly basis.
+Credit is given for tax paid to other businesses and the net balance is payable or reclaimable, usually on a quarterly basis.

 A taxable person is defined as one of the following carrying on a business:

-- Zero rated – including socially or economically important items, e.g. exports, most food, books, newspapers, public transport, drugs on prescription, children’s clothing.
+- Zero rated – including socially or economically important items, e.g. exports, most food, books, newspapers, public transport, drugs on prescription and children’s clothing.

-- Some receipts are outside the scope of VAT, e.g. dividends, shares of profit compensation for losses, non-UK supplies.
+- Some receipts are outside the scope of VAT, e.g. dividends, shares of profit compensation for losses and non-UK supplies.